MinBZK/sdep.gov.nl/docs/DECISIONS.md

 - **Smaller platforms** may deliver rental activities to **third-parties** (by mail, excel, ...)
 - **API invocation to SDEP** is then **delegated** to those parties
-- Third-party is registered as platform in SDEP => one registration per platform
+- Third-party is registered as platform in SDEP => one registration per delegating platform
 - Communication between third party and SDEP happens via the regular SDEP API
 - STR data remains stored per platform